Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

    .. note::

-      This is just an example and the actual module docstring for the dagcircuit module might diverge from this.
+      This is only an example; the actual module docstring for the dagcircuit module might diverge from this.

 The actual docstring for the elements listed in the module docstring